 The Internal Revenue Service (IRS) lets the custodial parent claim the child on annual tax returns.
 The non-custodial parent can't claim the child on annual tax returns unless a court order states otherwise.

 When parents are awarded joint custody, the court might designate one parent as the child's "primary" or "custodial" parent.
 Usually, this is the parent the child lives with most of the time.
 However, titles such as these don't carry as much weight in joint custody cases, because both parents must work together to raise the child.

 Most joint custody orders specify which parent can claim the child as a dependent for tax purposes.
 When a joint custody order doesn't address the topic, though, both parents should carefully review the IRS's rules before claiming the child for tax purposes.

 The parent with physical custody is the parent with whom the child will spend the most time.
 The parent with physical custody is responsible for meeting the child's daily needs.

 A parent with legal custody has the right to have a say in deciding significant issues that impact the child's well-being.

 Both physical and legal custody can be granted to both parents (creating a joint custody situation), or to one of the parents alone ("sole" custody).

 Everyday responsibilities for custodial parents include:

 The procedures for becoming the custodial parent depend on your relationship with the other parent.
-If you're filing for divorce from your child's other parent and haven't worked out an agreement, you have to ask the court for a custody hearing.
+If you're filing for divorce from your child's other parent and haven't worked out a parenting agreement, you have to ask the court for a custody hearing.
 If you're not married and you can't agree on custody, you'll need to submit a formal request ("petition") for child custody.
 In both situations, you must ask the court for sole or primary physical custody to become the child's custodial parent.